Denver Colorado Housing Market

 Now that interest rates have flattened and with lots of inventory, we could sales pick up in Denver.
 Millennial renters have more money saved and are still expressing interest in buying a home or condo.
 Many buyers are holding off on buying with the belief that prices may collapse further.
 Your realtor will need to deal with these objections.

-Despite flagging sales, the rental market is still strong.
+Despite flagging sales, the rental market in Greater Denver is still strong.
 Average rent prices are holding at above $2100 a month.

 What Are the Best Neighborhoods in Denver?